mattjperez/blog/README.md

 ## Feedback

-If you have any feedback please feel welcome to [open an issue](https://github.com/mattjperez/blog/issues/new) on this repo.
+If you have any feedback or conceptual corrections, please feel welcome to [open an issue](https://github.com/mattjperez/blog/issues/new) on this repo.
 I accept pull requests for minor fixes like typos and grammar.

 ## Discuss